chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/docs/run-chroma/persistent-client.md

 chroma run --path ./getting-started
 ```

 The `path` is where Chroma will store its database files on disk, and load them on start.
+The default is `.chroma`.

 Alternatively, you can also use our official Docker image: